Structure Over Scale: Learning Visual Reasoning from Pedagogical Video: Introduction

 \section{Introduction}

-Vision language models (VLMs) have made rapid progress on standard video question-answering benchmarks~\cite{xu2017videoquestion, xiao2021next}, yet they continue to fail on elementary reasoning tasks that even young children solve reliably.
-On diagnostic benchmarks targeting counting, spatial relations, and directional understanding, state-of-the-art models such as GPT-4V achieve only 50--60\% accuracy~\cite{fu2024blink}, far below the 95\%+ performance observed in humans.
-These failures persist even in simple scenes with fewer than ten objects~\cite{tong2024eyes}, suggesting that gains in video understanding often arise from scaling data volume and statistical pattern matching rather than grounded spatial reasoning.
+Despite achieving strong performance~\cite{xu2017videoquestion, xiao2021next}, today's vision-language models fail systematically at the simple reasoning tasks that children master before kindergarten.
+On diagnostic benchmarks targeting objects, spatial relations, and directional understanding, state-of-the-art models such as GPT-5.5 and Gemini 3.1 Pro achieve only 60--70\% accuracy \cite{singh2025openai, deepmind_gemini_3_1_pro_2026}, far below the 95\%+ performance observed in humans~\cite{fu2024blink}.
+These failures persist even in simple scenes~\cite{tong2024eyes}, suggesting that gains in video understanding often arise from scaling data volume and statistical pattern matching rather than grounded reasoning.
+Modern data-centric models largely memorize surface level patterns: state-of-the-art VLMs display only superficial reasoning, mirroring patterns from large-scale, generic video-text pairs rather than genuinely learning spatial relational reasoning.
+We argue that effective learning of spatial concepts requires not only large data corpus, but also repeated, explicit supervision that grounds language to visual evidence through instruction, feedback, and temporal scaffolding.

-Recent research indicates that this limitation is not from architectural decisions, but data-driven: while these models exhibit superficial reasoning ability, they largely reflect the learned data distribution from large-scale web videos and generic video-text pairs that \textit{display} spatial relations, rather than genuinely learning the rules beyond simple appearance.
-Effective learning of spatial concepts requires repeated, explicit supervision that links language to visual evidence through instruction, feedback, and temporal scaffolding.
-In contrast, most large-scale video datasets lack clear correctness signals and offer little incentive for models to ground linguistic concepts such as ``over,'' ``behind,'' or ``more than'' in perceptual structure.